10 Tips on How to Deal With Guilt (or a Guilty Conscience)

 Do you ever wonder how to let go of guilt?
 How do we find the balance between accepting guilty feelings when they are justified and letting them go when they're not?
 Here are 10 tips to help you maintain healthy levels of guilt.

 1. Don't punish yourself.

 Even if whatever you did was really bad, it isn't helpful to punish yourself.
-Everyone does something that they end up regretting at some point, and the best thing to do is to learn from it and not repeat the same mistake.
+Everyone does something that they end up regretting at some point, and the best thing to do is to learn from your mistakes and not repeat them.

 Don't dwell on your mistake, thinking that the more you dwell on it, the more progress you are making towards redemption.
 While guilt may cause you to feel undeserving of happiness, don't sabotage your own well-being as a penalty.
 It won't make up for your mistake, and it will create a more miserable situation.
 Simply ask for forgiveness and move on.

 2. Forgive yourself.

 In addition to asking other people for forgiveness, you need to ask yourself for forgiveness.

 Being able to accomplish self-forgiveness after feelings of guilt is critical to one's self-esteem, which is an important component of enjoying life and relationships.